Nicrophorus quadripunctatus: Habitat

 N. quadripunctatus have been frequently sighted in the forest regions of Japan, South Korea, and eastern Russia, but they do not exclusively inhabit these areas.
 Optimal reproduction temperature for these beetles is around 20˚C, which is reflected in their preferred climate.
 Temperatures of 25 °C and higher are detrimental to the beetle’s oviposition.

 N. quadripunctatus emerge above ground according to a bimodal seasonal pattern with distinct peaks in May and September.
 However, much of the burying beetle’s life is spent underground in its burrow with its ball of carrion, either as larvae, or raising larvae of its own.

 Diet

 N. quadripunctatus are carnivorous scavengers.
 They play a critical role in breaking down organic matter and recycling its nutrients back into the soil.
 They mainly eat the carrion they bury, which often consists of mice or small birds.
-Until they are ready to undergo metamorphosis and leave the burrow, larvae will eat liquified flesh regurgitated by their parents.
+Until they are ready to undergo metamorphosis and leave the burrow, larvae will eat liquefied flesh regurgitated by their parents.
 If the carcass is infested with flies, the beetle may eat the flies’ eggs and larvae as well.
 When food is scarce, N. quadripunctatus have also been shown to cannibalize their larvae.
 The larvae that beg the most for food are often the first to be cannibalized.